mapcraftlabs/mapcraft_docs/advanced_features.md

 Layers are used to associate attributes with higher-level shapes like neighborhoods, cities, block groups, zoning areas, etc.  One or more other layers can be configured, and the app will switch between the primary layer and each of the secondary layers.
 Other than that, each layer will look exactly like a study area and provide the exact same functionality (a layer is essentially the same as a study area in the code).

-Thus to configure a second layer, specify a shapeUrl which is the geojson for the shapes, and many of the same attributes from the main config object as shown below.
+Thus to configure a second layer, specify a shapeUrl which is the geojson for the shapes and many of the same attributes from the main config object as shown below.
 This will likely include which attributes to theme, which to edit, and so forth.
 Once an object is built for the secondary layer, that object should be included in the main configuration object using the extraLayers attribute, which is an object where keys are layer names and values are layer configuration objects.
 You should also provide a defaultLayerName, which is the name of the layer represented by the main configuration object, and will be used in the UI to switch back to the main overview map.

 ```javascript